Kluvens/python_learning_notebook/README.md

 ```

 ## Python Dictionaries
+- Dictionaries are associative containers of memory.
+- Values are referenced by their string key that maps to a value.
 - Dictionaries are used to store data values in key:value pairs.
 - Dictionary items are ordered, changeable, and does not allow duplicates.
 - The values in dictionary items can be of any data type.